Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Acknowledgements

 \section{Acknowledgements}

-We thank Mark Voit for clarifying feedback on our comparisons to his work.
+We thank Mark Voit for clarifying feedback on our comparisons to his work, Hsiao-Wen Chen for providing references to relevant observational results, and the anonymous referee for a careful and thorough report.
 CE and AK were supported by the NSF grants AST-1714658 and AST-1911111.
 CAFG and ZH were supported by NSF through grants AST-1517491, AST-1715216, and CAREER award AST-1652522, by NASA through grant 17-ATP17-0067, by STScI through grants HST-GO-14681.011, HST-GO-14268.022-A, and HST-AR-14293.001-A, and by a Cottrell Scholar Award from the Research Corporation for Science Advancement.
 EQ was supported in part by a Simons Investigator Award from the Simons Foundation and by NSF grant AST- 1715070.
 JS is supported by the CIERA Postdoctoral Fellowship Program.
 DK was supported by NSF grant AST-1715101 and the Cottrell Scholar Award from the Research Corporation for Science Advancement.
-AW received support from NASA through ATP grant 80NSSC18K1097 and HST grants GO-14734, AR-15057, AR-15809, and GO-15902 from STScI; the Heising-Simons Foundation; and a Hellman Fellowship.
+AW received support from NASA through ATP grant 80NSSC18K1097 and HST grants GO-14734, AR-15057, AR-15809, and GO-15902 from STScI; a Scialog Award from the Heising-Simons Foundation; and a Hellman Fellowship.